felipefavadelima/Arduino_IIR_Digital_Filter/README.md

 The generated '.ino' file has a function of type 'xxx_Update (float x)' which is responsible for updating the filter output.
 In the examples, the 'Main.ino' files give an example of how to use it.

-In the 'Main.INO'examples, the analog input signal of the filter is obtained from the A0 port of the arduino.
+In the 'Main.INO' examples, the analog input signal of the filter is obtained from the A0 port of the arduino.
 Both the filter output and the input can be displayed by the serial plotter.

 ### Filter Testing: